 He seemed to be doing a lot better than he had been when I visited him.
 A spark had returned to his eye, and his smile came easier.
 I stared up at him, before flicking my gaze over the bean bag corner again.

 “Are you saying you’re tired of me already?”
-Eddie asked me dramatically, gasping with mock outrage.
+Eddie asked me dramatically, bringing a hand to rest on his heart.

-“Anywho,” I stated, straightening up and brushing off my friend’s hands, “You think Pen is attractive?”
+“So.”
+I stated, straightening up.
+“You think Pen is attractive?”

 “Do you want me to introduce you to her?”